Minhajshaikh321/Dockerize-FlaskAPI-Mysql/README.md

  Make sure you have a requirements.txt file containing all the necessary Python packages, including Flask, SQLAlchemy, and mysqlclient for MySQL database connectivity.

  # To Run your application
+ Open a terminal, navigate to your project directory, and run the following commands:

  docker-compose build  # Build the Docker images

  docker-compose up     # Start the Docker containers